hbourget/hbourget/README.md

-### Hi there 👋
+### Hello 👋

-- 🏛️ I’m currently working at Ville de Lyon.
+- 🏛️ My name is Hugo Bourget and I am currently working for the City of Lyon.

-- 🌱 I’m currently enrolled in a Master's degree in Computer Science & Cybersecurity at CPE Lyon.
-I am learning about Programming, DevOps, Systems administration, Networking, Databases, Big Data and ethical hacking.
+- 📖 I’m currently enrolled in a Master's degree in Computer Science & Cybersecurity at CPE Lyon.
+I am learning about Programming, DevOps, Systems administration, Networking, Databases, Big Data processing; Cybersecurity and ethical hacking.

 - 📫 How to reach me:
 [Linkedin](https://www.linkedin.com/in/hugo-bourget-17998721a/)